-There are pay phones near each unit.
+There is a phone in the Family Lounge.
 You can arrange to have your bedside phone connected.
 There is a one-time connection fee.
 You can pay this fee at the Cashier's desk on Level 1 from 8:00 a.m. to 4:00 p.m.
 Monday to Friday and at the Switchboard on Level 1 any other time.